Skip to main content

 Please tell us about your problem.
 Knowing more about our users and what you found useful helps us get funding to keep our website going.
 We also want to hear if there is anything you didn’t like or couldn’t find so that we can be even more useful.
 It is OK to skip questions – but please press ‘submit’ at the end as otherwise we don’t get your response.

-A ‘hearing’ is the name given to any meeting that takes place with a judge, including the trial.
-The hearing might be face to face or by video or telephone call.
-The trial is the final hearing; the one when a judge decides who wins and who loses the case.
+A ‘hearing’ is the name given to any formal meeting that takes place with a judge, including the trial.

-Hearings before the trial are usually shorter and less formal events than the trial.
+Hearings before the trial are usually shorter and less formal than the trial.
 They are a bit like a business meeting.
 They can happen at any point in the case up until the trial.
 Most cases have none or very few of them.
 A small claim is unlikely to have any hearing before the trial.

 If your case is complex, or there are problems with the preparation, you may hear different hearings mentioned.
 The clue about what happens at each of these hearings is usually in the name.
 Here are some of them: